Visit Southwest ERMA to visualize data and explore the region.

 - ERMA is a critical tool for oil spill response.
 During the Refugio State Beach Oil Spill near Santa Barbara, California, ERMA provided information and visualization tools for spill responders, while serving as a central tool for NOAA and other natural resource trustees conducting the Natural Resource Damage Assessment (NRDA).

 - In addition to real-time response information, Southwest ERMA provides valuable spill response planning information.
-The Area Contingency Plans (ACP) developed by regional response teams are publicly available in digital format on Southwest ERMA and updated by the State of California Office of Spill Prevention and Response (OSPR).
+The Area Contingency Plans (ACP) developed by regional response teams are publicly available on Southwest ERMA and updated by the State of California Office of Spill Prevention and Response (OSPR).